pocketworks/pocketworks-web-2017/_jobs/design-lead.md

 * Friday beers (and sometimes Wednesday beers haha)

-## Your thoughts, please...
+## Interested?

-We'd love to hear from you if this sounds good.
+If so, we'd love to hear from you if this sounds good.
 Send an email to [careers@pocketworks.co.uk](mailto:careers@pocketworks.co.uk) and include...

 * Why you like the sound of this role
 * What you want to achieve in your career in the next 1-3 years